About

 Performance Fingerprints is an ongoing collaborative project exploring drawing as a responsive system shaped by live sound and performance.

-At the center of the work is a custom-built computational drawing system that responds in real time to acoustic instruments.
+At the centre of the work is a custom-built computational drawing system that responds in real time to acoustic instruments.
 Rather than treating audio as a simple control signal, it is tuned to register nuance (intensity, articulation, rhythm, and texture) so that marks emerge through interaction and improvisation.

 Origins